 Your solution here is to think from first principles.
 Ask: What is the minimum process that works for us?

 This means thinking about your current situation - people, product, customers.
 When you come up with an answer, remember this is not a permanent solution.

 Re-do the thought process again next month, and next year when your situation changes.
 Next month you might need even less rules.
 Remember, the process is perfect when there's nothing left to remove.

 Most of the time, software development is not a linear process.
 It's not like when your factory builds sneakers and each worker can make between 20 and 30 speakers a day.

 It gets worse when you realize that you can't predict when features should get finished.
 When you eventually release to your customer, you receive feedback and even small changes sometimes result in unexpected times to develop.

-When some of your developers leave your company and you hire new ones, they almost always say that the codebase is shitty.
+When some of your developers leave your company and you hire new ones, they almost always say that the codebase is crappy.
 You should believe them, if you always pushed for having new features NOW.

 When they get enough knowledge about your product to write useful code, it might take them too long to do it, and they might blame it on the code.
 Again, you should believe them.
 Give them the benefit of the doubt, and trust them.
 Always re-assess, but trust by default.

 Sometimes, just accept that it's a complex process with many moving parts.
 Don't try to optimise too much.
 Remember, unnatural ways will hinder your team's output.

 Hours in the office, lines of code, story points, git changes, are all terrible metrics.
 This has been proven again and again.
-Some metrics that are more useful but still don't tell you the whole story are:
+Some things you should measure that are more useful but still don't tell you the whole story are: